bmlt-enabled/bmlt-drupal/README.md

 CHANGELIST
 ----------
+3.3.3 -
+    - April 9, 2016
+    - Fixes a bug that could possibly cause issues with unparameterized instances of [[bmlt_table]].

 3.3.2 -
     - April 9, 2016
     - Added a "Breaker Div" to the end of the meeting list.